LewisJones2021/Password-Generator/README.md

 Use this application to generate your own password,
-customising the characters using the differernt options and be able to copy the password to the clipboard!
+customising the characters using the differernt options

+...and be able to copy the password to the clipboard!